DFKI-NLP/RelEx/README.md

 ```

 ## 📘&nbsp; Licence
-RelEx is released under the under terms of the [Apache 2.0 License](LICENCE).
+RelEx is released under the terms of the [Apache 2.0 License](LICENCE).